-- Our robust recruitment process, including conducting detailed checks on our employees to make sure they are eligible to work in the UK.
+- We operate a robust recruitment process, including conducting detailed checks on our employees to make sure they are eligible to work in the UK.
 This helps to safeguard against human trafficking or individuals being forced to work against their will.
 Every HR professional at Ipsen has access to “HR Principles” document, which provides governance on all HR activities and guidance on our HR operating values.
 It is also part of the onboarding for any newcomers to the HR Community.

 - Our Whistleblowing Hotline allows employees to report any malpractice or violation of the Ethical Code of Conduct without fear of recrimination.
 We fully investigate any reports and take appropriate remedial action where required.